sKiZmm/learning-journal/README.md

 - `LearningRoadmapTracker.xlsx` — the Excel file used to track tasks, status, progress.
 - `README.md` — describes the project and how to use it.
 - `Day Files` — journal files from different days of the learning progress.

-## 🛠️ How to Use
-1. Open the Excel file.
-2. Review the list of tasks under each Phase.
-3. When you begin a task: mark **Status** as “In Progress”.
-4. Once completed: mark **Done?** and update any notes/reflections.
-5. Regularly revisit and update the tracker to stay accountable.

 ## 📝 Notes
 - Each task represents a concrete step in my learning plan.